A simple way to invest in real estate projects

 Regulation (EU) 2020/1503 (the Crowdfunding Regulation) is a Europe-wide regulatory framework that requires a licensed crowdfunding provider to meet the same or similar regulatory requirements in all EU Member States and can therefore operate on a pan-European basis.
 The main purpose of the obligations of crowdfunding providers under this regulatory framework is to protect small investors.

-31. Why do I have to answer the knowledge and experience test?
+31. Why do I have to complete the knowledge and experience test?

 Due to legal requirements, we are obliged to check the suitability of our services for all inexperienced investors.
 The test is based on the legal requirements arising from the EU Crowdfunding Regulation, which are mandatory and unavoidable.